 An oil derrick at dusk.
 Image via Laredo Petroleum.

-Let’s say you owned 1,000 shares of LPI on Tuesday and wanted to protect against a greater-than-25% drop over the next several months.
-You’d run into the same problem we had trying this with Marathon Digital Holdings (MARA) last time.
+Let’s say you owned 1,000 shares of LPI on Monday and wanted to protect against a greater-than-17% drop over the next several months.

 Uncapped Upside: Unavailable